marvinrobot78/MacBookPro-14-3-Ubuntu/README.md

 - Suspend (Can not resume many hardware);
   2016 version seems to work with following method: https://ubuntuforums.org/showthread.php?t=2492426 But, 2017 version seems doesn't work.
-- Hibernation (When I execute `systemctl hibernate`, it seems shutting down);
+- Hibernation (When I execute `systemctl hibernate`, it seems to shut down);
-- TouchID (It seems difficult, but there might be a possibility.
-See: https://github.com/Dunedan/mbp-2016-linux/issues/71#issuecomment-528545490);
+- TouchID.

 The following notes mostly document what worked to get Wifi, Touchbar, Camera, and Sound working.